 A pair of Class 24s, 24133 & 24082 paid a visit to York on October 1st whilst in charge of the RCTS Roses No.2 Rail Tour.
-Originating from Crewe and picking up at Stockport, it traversed the Pennines via the Woodhead route.
-The GC route was used to Treeton Jct, north to Rotherham, Mexborough & Doncaster then onto York via Knottingley.
+Originating from Crewe and picking up at Stockport, the special traversed the Pennines via the Woodhead route.
+The former Great Central route was used to Treeton Junction, north to Rotherham, Mexborough & Doncaster then onto York via Knottingley.
 The journey time was just over three and a half hours, with arrival in York being about ten minutes late.
 The return was via Normanton, Wakefield Westgate, Mirfield, Sowerby Bridge and Hebden Bridge for the run across Copy Pit, then Accrington, Blackburn, Bolton and Manchester Victoria.
 The Type 2s made a fine run up Miles Platting bank before turning at Ashton Moss N & S junctions to reach the outbound route at Denton.
 Throughout the railtour the timetable was maintained very closely, the return leg took slightly longer than the outward leg, but arrived at Crewe only two minutes late.

 December 3rd saw 24082 & 24133 handling a charter from Crewe to Aberystwyth via Chester & Shrewsbury.
 On December 13th 24082 was noted at Hartford on an ICI freight.